 Exempt Development (no approval required)

-Has minimal environmental impact and subject to satisfying pre-specified standards, there is no need for planning or construction approval to be obtained.
-Visit the NSW Government’s Planning and Environment page to see if your project is exempt development.
+Subject to satisfying pre-specified standards, there is no need for planning or construction approval to be obtained for exempt development.
+Visit the Department of Planning and Environment page to see if your project is exempt development.

 Any development and/or works being done as exempt development that may involve the disturbance and/or removal of asbestos materials is to be done in accordance with the provisions of Safework NSW guidelines and to Australian Standard AS 2601 - 2001, Demolition of structures.